juliosampaio/human-readable-duration/README.md

 ): Object
 ```

 Instantiates the translator function and returns the translation functions.
 Accepts a `locale` object to be used in all translations.
-See the [locale section](#locale) for more details on how to customize translations to other languges.
+See the [locales section](#locales) for more details on how to customize translations to other languges.

 ### `humanize().translate()`